wmrra/wmrra-com/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: issue
+name: Issue Report
-about: Create a report to help us improve
+about: Report an issue to help us improve
 title: ''
 labels: ''
 assignees: ''